TeoField-Marsham/Embedded_Systems_Group3/README.md

 ## Final implementation overview

 Our final implementation ended up closely following most of our initial ideas.
 We took our first schemes and concepts and concretized them by clearly defining the exact hardware components and writing our code.
+Considering that we approached this project from a top-down perspective, our initial setup was almost perfect and encompassed all hardware and software components we needed aside from one feature: the reset button and corresponding software functionality.
+The requirements state the need for a dashboard to log ever piece of mail that enters the mailbox, however this running total does not need to be sent to the user every time a letter enters the mailbox.
+The reset button feature is our solution to separating the dashboard counter from the email notification system's counter and will be explained in more detail in the [software section](#software).

-HERE WE SHOULD MENTION THAT WE REALIZED WE WOULD END UP NEEDING THE RESET BUTTON
+In the following sections the exact specifications, functionalities, and rationale for each individual hardware and software component will be discussed.

 ### Hardware

 ...

 WHEN DISCUSSING POWER MENTION THAT SOME SWISS MAILBOXES ARE OUTDOORS AND IN THE WINTER IF IT SNOWS OR IN THE SUMMER WHEN ITS VERY HOT, THIS COULD EFFECT THE BATTERY

 #### Hardware components list:
     - Mailbox module